Huntik: Secrets & Seekers

 Huntik: Secrets & Seekers is an Italian animated television series created by Iginio Straffi, the creator of Winx Club.
 It was produced by Rainbow, a studio co-owned by Straffi and Viacom at the time of the show's conclusion.
-The series is about four adventurers who are part of a group called the Huntik Foundation.
-The Huntik team is led by their top operative Dante Vale.
-Every episode takes place in a different historical city and features magical elements inspired by European mythology.
+The series is about four adventurers who are part of a group called the Huntik Foundation, led by their top operative Dante Vale.
+Each episode takes place in a different historical city and features magical elements inspired by European mythology.
 The characters are designed in a style that combines Japanese anime with Western animation.

 Iginio Straffi conceived Huntik in 2006.
-Its visual elements, artwork, and music were produced entirely in Italy, while animation and some scriptwriting were done abroad.
-The first season premiered on Rai Due in Italy on 12 January 2009, and it set a record number of viewers when it was rerun on Rai Gulp.
+Its visual elements, artwork, and music were produced in Italy, while animation and some scriptwriting were done abroad.
+The first season premiered on Rai Due in Italy on 12 January 2009, and set a record number of viewers when it was rerun on Rai Gulp.
 Production on a second season began shortly after the premiere of the first.

-In Italy, the second season debuted in 2011.
-Also in 2011, Viacom gained 30% ownership of the Rainbow studio, and Huntik's second season premiered on Viacom's Nickelodeon networks internationally.
-In the United States, season two premiered on Nicktoons on April 21, 2013.
+The second season debuted in Italy in 2011.
+That same year, Viacom gained 30% ownership of the Rainbow studio, and Huntik's second season premiered on Viacom's Nickelodeon networks internationally.
+Season two premiered on Nicktoons on April 21, 2013 in the United States.

 Series overview

-The series follows Lok Lambert as he uncovers the secret legacy of his missing father.
-His father, Eathon, was a member of the Huntik Foundation and a part of a secret world of magic users known as Seekers and creatures known as Titans.
-On his mission to uncover what happened to his father, Lok is joined by Dante Vale, Sophie Casterwill, Zhalia Moon, and a talking Titan called Cherit.
+The series follows Lok Lambert as he uncovers the secret legacy of his missing father Eathon, who was a member of the Huntik Foundation and a part of a secret world of magic users known as Seekers and creatures known as Titans.
+On his mission to uncover what happened to his father, Lok is joined by Dante Vale, Sophie Casterwill, Zhalia Moon, and the talking Titan Cherit.

-Season one focuses on the fight against the evil Organization, led by a powerful Seeker known as the Professor.
+The first season focuses on the fight against the evil Organization, led by a powerful Seeker known as the Professor, real name Simon Judeau.
 Along the way, the team discovers the Amulet of Will and the powerful Legendary Titans.
-Though the Professor eventually acquires the three Legendary Titans of Mind, Body, and Spirit in a bid for immortality, he is defeated by the Huntik team.
+Although the Professor eventually acquires the three Legendary Titans of Mind, Body, and Spirit in a bid for immortality, the Huntik team defeats him.

-In season two, an ancient and evil group known as the Blood Spiral reveals itself and seeks to summon evil and destructive beings known as the Nullifiers.
-This will have ramifications for everyone, with the Blood Spirals being linked to the destruction of Sophie's remaining family, the descendants of the powerful Lord Casterwill.
+In the second season, an ancient and evil group known as the Blood Spiral reveals itself and seeks to summon the Nullifiers, evil and destructive beings.
+They are linked to the destruction of Sophie's remaining family, the descendants of the powerful Lord Casterwill.
 A new hero, Den Fears, joins the Huntik team as Zhalia goes undercover within the Blood Spiral.
-A new set of Legendary Titans are uncovered, but their discovery only heralds the resurrection of the Blood Spiral's founder, the Betrayer.
+A new set of Legendary Titans are uncovered, but their discovery heralds the resurrection of the Blood Spiral's founder, the Betrayer.